swagger-api/swagger-codegen/samples/client/petstore/typescript-angular-v4.3/npm/README.md

 ### consuming

-navigate to the folder of your consuming project and run one of next commands.
+Navigate to the folder of your consuming project and run one of next commands.

 _published:_